enzolutions/marionette-cascading-select/README.md

 ### Usage

 This example use a REST API server to get the information related with Clients, Projects of Clients and Tasks of Projects.
-The Rest server was implemente using <a href="http://silex.sensiolabs.org/" target="_blank">Silex</a> Micro Framework
+The Rest server was implemente using <a target="_blank" href="http://silex.sensiolabs.org/" target="_blank">Silex</a> Micro Framework

 #### Installing Rest Server